 The following article from a friend in Minneapolis looks at the impact in rebellions of what is known as the “fog of war”, or the strategic problem of “unknowability.”
 In the case of the George Floyd rebellion, the author argues that this unknowability played out particularly along racial lines.
 On the one hand, the participation of white antagonists helped the uprising to quickly take on a scale beyond anyone’s comprehension, resulting in a situation that was both ungovernable and unknowable in terms of the makeup of its partisans.
 At the same time, as counter-insurgent forces fought to restore order, they too seized upon this uncertainty by producing the mythological threat of the white supremacist outside agitator.
-The unknowable represents a threat to which all future rebellions will have to contend, especially in the U.S. context.
+The unknowable represents a threat with which all future rebellions will have to contend, especially in the U.S. context.

 * * * * *